JamesWP/nomic/active_proposals.md

 When amending rules, removals are indicated by strikethrough, ~~like this~~, while additions are in italics *like this*.

-#308 - Scoring updates

-Proposed by: James Peach

-This proposal would amend rule 211, causing it to become rule 308:

-> Voters who voted against proposals which are adopted receive 10 points apiece.
-*Voters who voted for proposals which do not get adopted receive 10 points apiece.*
-Players whose proposals are adopted shall receive a random number of points in the range 1-10 inclusive.
-Players whose proposals are not adopted shall lose 10 points.

-Speaker's note: If a rule has its number changed by another proposal, existing proposals will instead refer to the new rule.

-Quorum: 2 votes
-Majority: 4 votes

-Status: Voting open until 7th October 11:38 BST

 #309 - Investing

 Proposed by: Harry Jeffery